 Next you will need to speak with a representative of the RIA to make sure joining their group as an independent investment adviser representative would be a good match.
 Then you would need to speak with a representative of Securities America to see if joining them as a registered representative would be a good match.
 Introductions to the people you need to speak with at each organization will be provided by a representative of Freedom Point Financial when you are ready to take that step.

-Once you go through the approval processes of Freedom Point Financial, and the broker dealer Securities America, and an approved RIA, such as Verus Capital Partners, LLC, you can begin using the company name Freedom Point Financial in your marketing and advertising, and have access to the other resources of the company that are available.
+Once you go through the approval processes of Freedom Point Financial, and the broker dealer Securities America, and an approved RIA, such as Arbor Point Advisors, LLC, you can begin using the company name Freedom Point Financial in your marketing and advertising, and have access to the other resources of the company that are available.

 It depends on where you decide to locate your office.
 If you locate in a facility that has a dedicated receptionist and office manager then you can receive help answering calls and with various office management matters.